pandio-com/pandioml/GETTING-STARTED.md

 1. `pandiocli register your@gmail.com`

-1. `python examples/form_fraud/runner.py --dataset_name FormSubmissionGenerator --loops 500`
+1. `pandiocli test --project_folder_name examples/form_fraud --dataset_name FormSubmissionGenerator --loops 100`

 A graph showing the model accuracy will be generated after running the example.